Collaboration tools and techniques

 The Virtual Learning Environment has many tools built into it to assist with communication amongst your classmates.
 There are text-based chat rooms, private messaging functionality and an interactive white board for collaborating on projects and discussions.
 Find out more about Blackboard.

 You can use your College credentials to get Microsoft Office 365 software for free.
-That means you can install the latest version of Word, Excel, PowerPoint, OneNote, and much more on up to five compatible PCs and Macs, plus five tablets, including iPad.
-The same software and more is also available to students on any of College’s many public PCs.
+That means you can install the latest version of Word, Excel, PowerPoint, OneNote, and much more on up to five compatible PCs and Macs, plus five tablets (including iPads) and up to five phones (Android an iPhone).

-Files can be saved and shared online in OneDrive and accessed from any device so you and your study partners can work on them together.
+Files can be saved and shared online in OneDrive for Business (you start with 5TB of space) and accessed from any device so you and your study partners can work on them together.
 One Note also allows you to create group study guides that you can share and work on with others in real time.
-Also, Lync lets you connect with others through instant messaging (IM), video calls, and online meetings.
-You can find more information about 365 apps and ways you can use them to collaborate with others at Microsoft’s ‘Get Office 365’ web pages.
+Teams lets you connect with others through instant messaging (IM), video calls, and online meetings.
+You can find more information about 365 apps and ways you can use them to collaborate with others on the College's Office 365 web pages.

 Document sharing and editing

 Through your College account you will already have access to OneDrive for Business with 5TB of space, you can set up OneDrive to intergrate with other Microsoft apps and to collaborate by sharing folders and files with your peers.
 ICT have produced a helpful tutorial video with more information about OneDrive.

 For more information on collaboration tools visit the ICT webpages.

 Depending on the size of the group or the duration of the project, you might want to create an online space for keeping in touch and sharing messages with you peers.
 Facebook and WhatsApp allow you to create groups for sharing messages.
 On Facebook, you don't need to be "friends" to be members of the same group.
 Remember not all of your peers will be using social media so this won't work for everyone.